 - Support continued funding for the tourism marketing act (Visit California) through voluntary self-assessment and continue to work with Visit California to ensure the enhanced promotion of California’s travel and tourism industry in order to remain competitive in the tourism market.

-• Opposes new entertainment tax proposals and travel-related services taxes that threaten tourism in the state.
+- Oppose new entertainment tax proposals and travel-related services taxes that threaten tourism in our state.

 - Support tax policy that encourages travel to the state for business and pleasure.

 - Recognize the importance of a balance between security and commerce, and remain committed to ensuring that the need for homeland security does not have an adverse impact on international travel to California.
 The CalChamber will advocate its position to the federal government as appropriate.